Boundary Disputes

 In one sense any dispute between adjoining landowners over land is a boundary dispute but the term tends to be applied to cases where only a narrow strip of land on the boundary is in dispute.

 Boundary disputes are a specialist area within the law of England and Wales and paradoxically tend to be more complicated, and more costly to try to resolve, than land disputes involving larger areas of land.
 One reason for this is that small-scale plans, the kind of plans used in conveyance deeds, typically do not show the precise limits of the land being conveyed.
-They are often roughly drawn and not to scale, but even if they are to scale and carefully drawn, the width of a line on a small-scale plan will itself represent a few feet on the ground.
+They are often roughly drawn and not to scale, but even if they are to scale and carefully drawn, the width of a line on a small-scale plan will itself represent more than a foot on the ground.

 Because of these practical difficulties the legislation providing for registration of land in England in fact provides for the registration of approximate boundaries, or general boundaries, as they are referred to in the Land Registration Act 2002.
 A Title Plan issued by the Land Registry will contain a note saying This title plan shows the general position, not the exact line, of the boundaries.